Country Focus

 Mountain forests have long stood as sentinels of traditional customs and providers of essential resources, but they now face unprecedented threats due to climate change, nature loss, and land degradation.
 Recent data reveals a chilling statistic: over the past two decades, more than 7% of all mountain forests worldwide have been decimated, an area equivalent to the size of Turkey.
 The loss of these forests has reached an alarming pace, with rates nearly doubling after 2010.

-MARGISTAR’s 3rd Call for Short-Term Scientific Mission Grant Applications
+MARGISTAR Opens 5th Call for Short-Term Scientific Mission (STSM) Grant Applications

-MARGISTAR launches its third call for Short Term Scientific Missions (STSMs) for mobilities occurring between June 1 2025 and September 30 2025.
-All applications must be submitted before the deadline on April 20 2025, and all activities must occur before September 30.
+MARGISTAR has launched its fifth call for Short-Term Scientific Missions (STSMs) for mobilities occurring between June 15 and August 30, 2026.
+All applications must be submitted before May 30 and all activities must occur before August 30, 2026.